developer-zebra/developer-zebra-site/src/stagenow/5-1/gettingstarted/index.md

 Select the IP, then select Set as Current.
 This IP address is retained in future operations, including after re-launch and system reboot.

 ### Wi-Fi Hotspot
 The StageNow tool allows a desktop computer equipped with a wireless network interface card to act as a Wi-Fi hotspot for staging devices.
-This allows staging without requiring an external Wi-Fi network and reduces the number barcodes to one with default security, or more than one with optional double security selected by the administrator.
+This allows staging without requiring an external Wi-Fi network and reduces the number of barcodes to one with default security, or more than one with optional double security selected by the administrator.
 It also eliminates the need for reprinting the barcodes even if there is a profile change.

 If the Wi-Fi hotspot is off, you can turn it on via the button on the heading bar.